- Who are you?

 The summary of this is — according to our interpretation — that possession of lock picking equipment is legal as long as a reasonable explanation can be demonstrated.
 We are however, not lawyers.
 If this is of particular concern to you, it would be our recommendation that you consult a lawyer for legal advice.

-How do I travel by air with locksport equipment?
+How do I fly with locksport equipment?

 Many of us do this regularly as part of our work and hobby.